IOP services based in

-FAQ’s (Frequently Asked Questions) About our IOP Program
+FAQ’s (Frequently Asked Questions) About Addiction Recovery Services’ IOP Program

 ARSNH provides evidence-based group therapy, family education and medication management with a unique focus on the mental health symptoms accompanying addiction.

 WHAT IS AN INTENSIVE OUTPATIENT PROGRAM?

 An Intensive Outpatient Program (also known as IOP) is a structured treatment program that provides group therapy, education, and skill-building.
 Our program offers the psychiatric care, professional counseling, and peer support of a residential or inpatient program condensed into three hour sessions, four days per week.
 Our New Hampshire IOP allows people to maintain their normal routine and comfortably live at home.